mevdschee/php-crud-api/README.md

 }
 ```

-- Run `composer install`
-- Use the library in your own code:
+Run `composer install` and then to use the library in your own code like this:

 ```php
 <?php